About me

 My Approach

 I am passionate about holistic living and the mind/body connection, personally and professionally.
-Actively practicing a variety of forms of yoga for 8 years has taught me about all that we hold in our bodies, including trauma, pain, joy, and a natural tendency to move toward healing if given the right environment.
 I work with the body and mind together in my practice as a therapist.
 I believe that the safety and connection that can be built between a client and the therapist serves as the foundation for any approach.

 In my integrative and trauma-informed therapy practice, I utilize a variety of methods and techniques.
 I am Level 1 trained in Essence Oriented Therapy (EOT), and this informs my work with clients.
-I also utilize other somatic (body-based) interventions, Acceptance and Commitment Therapy (ACT) interventions, and emotionally-focused interventions including EFIT and AEDP.
+I also utilize other somatic (body-based) interventions, Acceptance and Commitment Therapy (ACT) interventions, and emotionally-focused interventions.
 I recognize the power of Polyvagal Theory and lifestyle changes to create a flexible and adaptable nervous system.

 Population